evilsocket/opensnitch/wiki/FAQs.md

 Unfortunately, these kernels are compiled without the mentioned features, so eBPF process monitor method won't be available on these kernels. liquorix does have support for kprobes, but no syscalls tracing.
 But xanmod doesn't have support for any of the needed features.

+For these kernels, the default method to intercept processes will be ProcFS (proc).

 **hardened kernels**

 We support most of the kernel hardening options.
 However some of them causes eBPF not to work.
 We don't know yet (18/11/2022) which is exactly the option that prevent us to work as expected.